mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We redesigned the Stories functionality (beta version) in Sprintr with a brand new UI and improved stability.
-The redesigned Stories UI can be accessed by toggling the "enable new UI" button visible in the Stories page.
+* We redesigned the [Stories](/developerportal/collaborate/stories#beta) page with a brand new UI and improved stability.
+The new UI can be accessed by clicking **Enable new UI**.
+This is a [beta version](/releasenotes/beta-features/).

 ### December 5th, 2019